hypatia-of-sva/cgl/README.md

 The problem is, that if you search for OpenGL information, you will usually block yourself into a certain version, when really that is not necessary at all.
 For example: Using Framebuffers and Renderbuffers works in GL ES 2.0, but not in OpenGL 2.1.
 1D and 3D Textures are available even before OpenGL 2.0, but are entirely missing in GL ES 2.0.
-And obviously there are many features of modern OpenGL, such as 3.2+ core profile, like VAO and UBO, that are not available on older platforms, and legacy features in OpenGL 2.1, such as glLight, that are not available in modern OpenGL core profile, and also not in
+And obviously there are many features of modern OpenGL, such as 3.2+ core profile, like VAO and UBO, or location parameters in GLSL, that are not available on older platforms, and legacy features in OpenGL 2.1, such as glLight, that are not available in modern OpenGL core profile, and also not in
 GL ES 2.0.